thegreendog/python-utils/README.md

 #### OpenViewMixin

-Mixin to set a view with empty authentication_classes and AllowAny permissions
+Mixin to set a view with AllowAny permissions

 #### ProxyDjangoViewMixin